-- South facing flat, some vastu people says it's not good, is it?
+- South facing flat, some vastu people say it's not good?

-- What is Neighborhood vastu, which link has good information?
+- What is Neighborhood vastu, which link has information?

-- Office Vastu, which link has needful knowledge on vastu for office?
+- Office Vastu, which link has information on vastu for office?

 Dear Suresh, I am pleased to inform you that like the way you provided consultation for my home and explained to me all the changes required inside and outside home.
 I really appreciate the diagrams that you prepared for my home with pictures and arrows showing the changes need to be done.
 Above all, you explained very well the reasons behind changes you recommended for my home with great clarity and sense of humor.
 No doubt in my mind, you are the best Vastu expert, I really appreciate your dedication by building and maintaining a very informative website that is helping thousands of people across the globe.
 Also, I sensed when I talk to you and when I was dealing with you, you follow honesty and integrity and you have a sincere desire to help others - Kotesware Rao - Dallas - USA